Petrosz007/msc-thesis/chapters/gpt_algo.typ

 An interesting case happens, when we take the not equal to predicate.
 For $x != 10$ we have to generate a multiinterval, because the values $x$ could take is $(-infinity,10)" "(10,infinity)$.

 === Extending BVA
-Now that we have intervals to work with, we should generate the possible test values.
-In normal BVA we would pick single points from the intervals.
-GPT extends this in two ways:
+Now that we have intervals to work with, we should generate the equivalence partitions and select the possible test values.
+In normal BVA we do the partitioning and select single points from the intervals.

-1. We don't pick single values, but the the largest possible intervals.
-This will be helpful, when in the end we try to reduce the number of test cases, we can see the overlap between different test cases.
+GPT extends this: We don't pick single values, but the the largest possible intervals for the partitions.
+This will be helpful, when in the end we try to reduce the number of test cases, because we can see the overlap between different test cases.
+This ultimately helps us reduce the number or test cases required to test the same equivalence partitions.
-2. We not only look at the minimum and maximum possible acceptable value, but more.
-We look at not acceptable values and test that our implementation properly fails for those. #todo[This might be covered in BVA, further investigation needed.]

-#todo[Actually, GPT is an implementation of BVA with some extra functionalities, right?]

-=== Equivalence Partitioning in GPT
+=== Equivalence Partitioning in GPT <ep-in-gpt>
 In BVA the equivalence partitions for $[1, 10)$ would be $(-infinity, 1)" "[1, 10)" "[10, infinity)$

 In GPT we have more equivalence partitions: